discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

   <Skill name="Empower" /> provide burst healing.
 - <Skill name="Bow of Truth" /> is a great option for high burst healing when slotted.
 - <Skill name="Tome of Resolve" /> is the biggest source of burst healing and should be used as a last resort due to its long cooldown.
-However due to the cast of both opening the Tome and the skills within, make sure to not hesitate too long.
+However, due to the cast of both opening the Tome and the skills within, make sure to not hesitate too long.
 If the healing does not need to be immediate you can use 2-5-4-1-2, if you need the instant burst healing you can use 5-4-2-1-1.